Theale railway station: Layout

 Theale has three platforms.
 Platforms 1 and 2 serve the up and down main line, and platform 3 is a former goods loop upgraded to passenger standards in 2011.

 Plans to upgrade facilities at the station were announced in 2013 by Network Rail and GWR (including new lifts, a new pedestrian entrance and accessible footbridge, extra car parking, and a new ticket office), but the £2.9 million project has been delayed several times and by summer 2016 was running more than three years behind schedule.
 The upgrade project was resumed in 2021.
+The accessible footbridge and lifts were completed in January 2025.

 Services

 The typical off-peak service at the station in trains per hour is: